dysdoc/declutter/README.md

 The tool should take in a CSV file in the [described format](https://dysdoc.github.io/docgen2/decluttr-format.html), and output a label for each row as either "Non-information = Yes" for clutter, non-informative comments and "Non-information = No" for non-clutter ones.

 ### Data Description
 Both development and test data are distributed as *CSV with UTF-8 encoding and semicolon as separator*.  in the following format
 “id, type, path_to_file, begin_line, link_to_comment, comment, non-information”

 #### Sample line
 ```"FR974";"Line";"https://github.com/nnovielli/jabref/blob/master/src/main/java/org/jabref/gui/maintable/CellFactory.java";95;"https://github.com/nnovielli/jabref/blob/master/src/main/java/org/jabref/gui/maintable/CellFactory.java#L95";"icon.setToolTipText(printedViewModel.getLocalization());";"yes"```

+The Development data .csv contains 1050 rows with 7 columns and can be downloaded from this repository.

 ### Evaluation and Ranking